 Blackwood is a very small town located in the state of New Jersey.
 With a population of 4,502 people and seven constituent neighborhoods, Blackwood is the 342nd largest community in New Jersey.

-Blackwood is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Blackwood isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Blackwood are a mix of both white- and blue-collar jobs.
 Overall, Blackwood is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Blackwood who work in office and administrative support (13.84%), sales jobs (13.79%), and food service (11.16%).
+There are especially a lot of people living in Blackwood who work in office and administrative support (15.29%), sales jobs (13.32%), and food service (10.54%).

-The percentage of adults in Blackwood with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.81% of adults in Blackwood have a bachelor's degree or advanced degree.
+The citizens of Blackwood are slightly less educated than the national average of 21.84% for the average city or town: 15.09% of adults in Blackwood have a bachelor's degree or advanced degree

-The per capita income in Blackwood in 2010 was $25,984, which is low income relative to New Jersey, and upper middle income relative to the rest of the US.
-This equates to an annual income of $103,936 for a family of four.
+The per capita income in Blackwood in 2010 was $24,379, which is low income relative to New Jersey, and middle income relative to the rest of the US.
+This equates to an annual income of $97,516 for a family of four.
 However, Blackwood contains both very wealthy and poor people as well.

 The people who call Blackwood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Blackwood residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Blackwood include Irish, German, English, and Polish.

 The most common language spoken in Blackwood is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Tagalog and Spanish.